Updated December 2021

 6.3.1 Technical Activities Committee

-The Technical Activities Committee (TAC) shall consist of an elected chair, all the chairs of the TCs, and a maximum of four at-large members appointed by the chair with the concurrence of the vice president.
-The TAC chair shall be elected annually by the current TC chairs in accordance with the procedures defined in the T&C Handbook.
-The chairs of the Conference Activities Committee (CAC) and Technical Meeting Request Committee (TMRC) shall be ex-officio members of the TAC.
-Subcommittees may be formed at the discretion of the TAC chair.
+The TAC shall consist of an elected chair and vice chair, all the chairs of the TCs, and a maximum of four at-large members appointed by the chair with the concurrence of the T&C vice president.
+The TAC chair and vice-chair shall be elected annually by the current TC chairs in accordance with the procedures defined in the T&C Handbook.
+The chairs of the Conference Activities Committee (CAC) and Technical Meeting Request Committee (TMRC) shall be ex-officio non-voting members of the TAC.
+Subcommittees may be formed at the discretion of the TAC chair

-The Technical Activities Committee (TAC) shall provide guidance for the technical activities of the Technical Committees (TC) and shall report such activities to the T&C Board.
+The TAC shall provide guidance for the technical activities of the Technical Communities (TCs) and shall report such activities to the T&C Board.

-2. The TAC shall specify technical committee vitality criteria, assessment techniques, measurements, and related matters for inclusion in the Technical & Conference Activities Board Handbook.
+1. The TAC shall specify TC vitality criteria, assessment techniques, measurements, and related matters for inclusion in the Technical & Conference Activities Board Handbook.

-7. The TAC shall provide an interface between the T&C Board and Society staff to explore administrative matters or procedures that could impact TC chairs (e.g., TC budgets, TC membership, TC communication etc.).
+6. The TAC shall provide an interface between the T&C Board and Society staff to explore administrative matters or procedures that could impact TC chairs (e.g., TC budgets, TC membership, TC communication etc).

 6.3.2 Conference Activities Committee